 Provide a device-health dashboard.
-Things like power and bandwidth usage, when reported back to the service, can help you spot if devices have turned into a bitcoin miners.
+Things like power and bandwidth usage, when reported back to the service, can help you spot if devices have turned into a 'cyber currency' coin miners.
 Of course, these reports can be manipulated if the device is completely taken over, so you shouldn’t only rely on them.

 Help protect customers from compromised accounts.
 Developers will accidentally commit their authentication key - it happens all the time.
 That’s why we had that earlier guideline to allow easy key revocation.
 A favor you can do to your users is to watch GitHub, Pastebin or other code-sharing services for credentials.
 Don’t actually search for key values, of course, look for your service name and words like “password” “API” or “key”.

 Protect yourself from compromise - Look out for world-readable or misconfigured cloud storage buckets, git repositories, web directories.